 The ribber is capable of knitting a variety of ribbing patterns (2×2, 1×1, 5×5, full rib on all needles, English and fisherman’s ribs) and U-shape stockinet panel as well as round (without a seam) stockinet tube.
 Can create interesting tucking patterns.
 All is needed is to change the positions of different knobs and levers.

-Brother made other similar ribbing attachments like KR810, KR850, KR880, and KR900.
+Besides KR830, the hero of this post, and its most popular counterpart, KR850, Brother released similar ribbing attachments like KR810, KR880, and KR900.

 Pros and Cons of Brother KR830 ribber: